Setting Up GlusterFS on Ubuntu 22.04

 sudo mount -t glusterfs web:/gv0 /mnt/glusterfs

-6. To mount the volume automatically at boot, add the following line to /etc/fstab:
+To auto-mount at boot, add the following line to /etc/fstab:

 web:/gv0 /mnt/glusterfs glusterfs defaults,_netdev 0 0